-The Company earned the right to make this conversion based on the total metres drilled during its successful 2019 three well drilling campaign (9,353m).
-The British Columbia Department of Energy, Mines and Petroleum Resources have granted the conversion of 49 sections of land covering 33,643 acres.
+As a result of the 2019 drilling campaign, the Company converted 49 sections (33,643 acres) into 10 year Continuation Lease.
 This represented 56% of Calima's Core Lands.
 Importantly, there is no obligation to drill any further wells to hold the Lease until 2029.
 The remainder of the Calima Lands are held under 5-year drilling licenses which require drilling to enable further conversions to be made.
 Most of the remaining licences over the Core Lands mature in 2022.